Our site uses cookies to make your experience on this site even better. We hope you think that is sweet.

-Congratulations!
-Finally, you have welcomed your new baby into the world after enduring pregnancy for nine months.
 After the arrival of your little bundle of joy, your life has changed in a lot of ways.
 Amidst the chaos of having a newborn in the house, sleepless nights and recovering from a C-section, you are dreading the return of your monthly periods.
-You may be wondering what your first period after C-section be like?
-Will your period be heavier, lighter, more painful or will you have regular periods?
-Continue reading to know all about this and more.
+Experiencing your first period after a C-section can be different from what you might have encountered before pregnancy or after a vaginal delivery.
+The timing of your first post-C-section period can vary widely among individuals, but it typically resumes within the first 6 to 8 weeks after childbirth.
+However, some women might not have their period return for several months, especially if they are breastfeeding.

 Pregnancy is a time in which women don’t have to bother about their monthly menstrual cycle.
 Yet, the periods will return sooner or later after delivery.
 The return of your periods is influenced by quite a few factors like breastfeeding, hormone levels, health issues before and after pregnancy, etc. The means of delivery, whether it be a C-section or normal vaginal delivery, has no role in determining the returning of the periods.
 Therefore, undergoing a C-section won’t influence the return of your first period.
 However, C-section has an influence on how the period returns.
 Having a C-section could make your first period a bit different at first.